jl19/BASH_Training_Course_2023/Docs/rnaseq-training-course/pre-processing-rna.md

 ```
 Time Requied: 20s

 > NOTE: The ‘.’ at the end of the command tells ‘cp’ to copy everything in the Data_QC directory.
-The ‘.’ tells the ‘cp’ command to copy the fastq files to the current location i.e. your Data_QC directory.
+The ‘.’ tells the ‘cp’ command to copy the fastq files to the current location i.e. your Data_QC directory. -r option indicates to  include all its files and subdirectories.

-The ‘cp’ command copied 12 fastq.gz files as follow:
+The ‘cp’ command copied 12 fastq.gz files and /trimmed folder as follow:

 ```
 [jl19@spectre12 Data_QC]$ls